AndersonBY/cs2-items-schema-zh-en/README.md

 This is storage repo of `CS2` (ex. `CSGO`) items schema with attempt to create more understandable format of `CS2` items and their relations.

+## Improvements 🚀

+This project has been enhanced with the following improvements:

+- **Chinese name support**: Added Chinese name output for CS2 items, making it more accessible for Chinese users
+- **Format fixes**: Optimized data format and structure for better readability and consistency

 > Feel free to use it if you need 😊

 > [!IMPORTANT]